-There are a few different reasons why your cat may choose to sleep with you.
+There are a few different reasons why your feline friend may choose to sleep with you.
 Cat behavior expert Mikel Delgado tells Reader’s Digest that cats may sleep with humans because they want to be warm and cozy as they snooze.
-Your cat may be attracted to your body temperature and using you as a sort of heated bed.
+Your cat could be attracted to your body temperature and he’s using you as a sort of heated bed.

-But there are other, more meaningful reasons that could be behind your cat sleeping with you.
+But there are other, more meaningful reasons that could be behind your cat’s decision to sleep next to you.
 Delgado says that some cats like to sleep on humans as a way of marking their territory.
-In other words, your cat knows that sleeping on you will leave his scent on you, and he wants it to be obvious to other cats that you’re his.
+In other words, your cat knows that sleeping on you will leave his scent behind, and he wants it to be obvious to other cats that you’re his.

 Your cat might also be curling up next to you because you help him to feel secure.
 Cats are most vulnerable when they’re asleep, and your presence might reassure your cat.
 Sleeping by you means your cat trusts you and feels safe around you.

-Cats also sleep on their humans as a way of bonding.
-If you’ve ever seen two cats use each other as pillows when they sleep, then you’ve seen a way that cats bond as they sleep.
+Cats also sleep alongside their humans as a way of bonding.
 If your cat curls up against you or uses you as a pillow, he may be demonstrating that he likes you and wants to be close to you.